shiming-chen/TransZero_pp/README.md

 # Visualization Results
 To intuitively show the effect our method for attribute localization, we provide more attention maps.

-(For each row, image #1 is the original figure, image #2-#10 are the top-9 attended attribute maps, image #11 is the global attened map)
+(For each row, image #1 is the original figure, image #2-#11 are the top-10 attended attribute maps)

 ![](figs/Acadian_Flycatcher_0008_795599.jpg)